artsy/README/playbooks/migrating-sidekiq.md

 Refresh the Sidekiq dashboard at and confirm everything is migrated.

 See https://github.com/artsy/docker-images/tree/master/sidekiq-migrate for further options / enviornment variables to enable debug logging, perform a dry run, or clean up the source redis database's Sidekiq-specific keys.

+5) Update your app's Redis database assignments in our [staging](https://github.com/artsy/infrastructure/blob/master/terraform/staging/redis-database-assignments.tf) and [production](https://github.com/artsy/infrastructure/blob/master/terraform/production/redis-database-assignments.tf) Terrform config so we can track and reference it in our "shared-redis-db-assignments" Kubernetes ConfigMap